git-robi/pipex/README.md

 # 🔧 pipex - Understanding Unix Pipes in C

 Hey there! 👋 Welcome to my pipex project, where I recreated one of Unix's most powerful features - command piping!
-Let me walk you through this fascinating journey into the world of process handling and Unix pipes.

 ## 🎯 What's This Project About?